-- Selecting new suppliers: In close cooperation with our business function Global Operations and other Sourcing entities, all potential new suppliers are assessed by the adidas SEA team.
-The goal is to ensure that new suppliers meet our Standards.
+In close cooperation with our business function Global Operations and other Sourcing entities, all potential new suppliers are assessed by the adidas SEA team, with the goal to ensure that new suppliers meet our Standards.
 Our Sourcing teams can only place orders with a new supplier if the SEA team has given approval.
 If factories do not meet our standards, we reject them, but if the issues are ones that can be fixed we give them a rigorous timeline to correct the issues, and go back and check again to see if they have improved.
 If they have improved, they are approved as a supplier producing for adidas.
 By setting a high entry bar for potential and new suppliers, we avoid getting into business relationships with suppliers that have serious workplace issues and insufficient means of improving unacceptable conditions.

-- Providing information for workers: Giving workers the opportunity to air grievances in confidence is a key element in helping us to ensure fair, safe and healthy workplace conditions.
+Giving workers the opportunity to air grievances in confidence is a key element in helping us to ensure fair, safe and healthy workplace conditions.
 An approved factory has to place open letters on the notice boards that tells workers whom they can contact to address issues of concern.
 The letters inform workers that we will help them find solutions to factory issues, if they cannot find solutions through the factory’s usual mechanisms.
 Workers are also provided with local numbers to call and addresses to write to.
 In some cases the telephone hotlines that we use are run by non-profit organisations and in other cases our own field staff take the calls and respond to the workers' concerns.
 A lot of our time is spent following up on calls or requests from workers about hard-to-fix issues, such as the wrong salary payment, working too many hours, or being unfairly let go.
-In 2012, we piloted a new management-worker communication project with one of our suppliers in Indonesia: workers can now send SMS text messages to hotlines to raise the alarm if they think their rights are being compromised.
-Workers' mobile numbers are being anonymously gathered so factory management can send out group texts reminding workers of safety issues or letting them know about changes in policy.
-Read more about this pilot project.

 63 factories in